Jatan88/JobSpot/README.md

    - Download Expo app on your device.
    - Now visit the link in the about section of the repository from your browser.
    - Scan the QR code using the Expo app.

-- For the issue where it sometimes shows popular jobs and sometimes nearby jobs, I made slight changes.
-I created another hook named "useFetcher" and made a second account on rapid api.
-The key I recieved from the second account I used it for useFetcher hook.
-Now I used useFetcher hook for fetching popular jobs and search functionality and useFetch hook for nearbyjobs.

 # Demo Pictures